 Because of the wide scope of the services we offer, The Salvation Army is uniquely positioned to think in terms of long term solutions to social problems.
 We certainly continue to meet the short term needs of individuals for food, shelter and clothing.
 Our long term care services provide a continuum of care based on the philosophy of "aging in place" wherever possible.
 It is very likely that there are people in your community that have been served by one or more of our many services.

-The Salvation Army has demonstrated its ability to effectively identify and efficiently meet urgent human needs in Fairfield County for over 110 years.
+The Salvation Army has demonstrated its ability to effectively identify and efficiently meet urgent human needs in Fairfield County for almost 120 years.
 When you give to us, you know that your money is going to those who need it most.
 The people we serve have multiple needs.
 The wide range of our programs means that we can deal with the whole person under the umbrella of a single agency.
 Our staff combines the expertise of professional training with the experience of working on a wide variety of social problems and emergency relief situations.